TeamGraphix/graphix-ibmq/docs/source/tutorial.rst

 In this tutorial, we look at how to convert MBQC pattern into Qiskit circuit and run that circuit on IBM quantum device using graphix-ibmq library.

-We will explain the basics here along with the code, and you can go to :doc:`references` for module references.
+We will explain the basics here along with the code, and you can go to :doc:`reference` for module references.

 Installation
 -------------------------------